As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 Under Particle, change:

-Finally, check the box next to Force and adjust the X and Y values to 0.004, 0.003.
+Finally, under Force check the box next to Acceleration and adjust the X and Y values to 0.004, 0.003.
 Leave the Z value as 0.

 We've made slightly different adjustments to this particle system, to add interest to the effect.